christinhong/lab_cepko/2018_chickRFZ_rnaSeq/README.md

 /n/scratch2/ch220/
 ```

-* `jobLogs/`: Where I write out sterr and stout from submitted jobs.
+`jobLogs/`: Where I write out sterr and stout from submitted jobs.

-* `resources/`: General use analysis resources.
+`resources/`: General use analysis resources.
 Reference files, genomes, software and scripts.

-* `projectDir/`: Contains top level analysis scripts and a README with project background, collaborators, data collection notes, changelog, etc.
+`projectDir/`: Contains top level analysis scripts and a README with project background, collaborators, data collection notes, changelog, etc.
-* `projectDir/bash/` and `projectDir/R/`: For bash and R subscripts
+* `projectDir/bash/`: For bash subscripts
 * `projectDir/data/`: For raw data and symlinks to raw data.
 Once data is in, can lock as READ ONLY.
 Best practice: Before any analysis, backup all data to an external drive.
 * `projectDir/doc/`: Human-readable, things to share with other people.
 Reports, documents, Markdown, LaTeX, manuscripts, etc.
 * `projectDir/doc/graphs/`: Graphics, figures, charts, pdfs, etc.
+* `projectDir/R/`: For R subscripts

-* `/n/scratch2/ch220/`: Due to limited personal space (100 GB), using scratch2 for output (10 TB of file space/user, files auto-purged after 30 days of no access).
+`/n/scratch2/ch220/`: Due to limited personal space (100 GB), using scratch2 for output (10 TB of file space/user, files auto-purged after 30 days of no access).
 For processed data, logs, and other output.
 Can always be able to delete and regenerate the contents of this entire folder.

 ### Reference files
 * Ensembl Galgal5 reference genome assembly